-- · issuances in consideration for cash;

-- · issuances in consideration for assets contributed in kind;

-- · issuances through an exchange offer;

-- issuances by conversion of previously issued debt instruments; - · issuances by capitalization of profits, reserves or share premium; and - subject to certain conditions, issuances by way of offset against debt incurred by us.
+- · issuances in consideration for cash; - · issuances in consideration for assets contributed in kind: - issuances through an exchange offer; issuances by conversion of previously issued debt instruments; - · issuances by capitalization of profits, reserves or share premium; and - · subject to certain conditions, issuances by way of offset against debt incurred by us.

 Decisions to increase the share capital through the capitalization of reserves, profits and/or share premium require shareholders' approval at an extraordinary general shareholders' meeting, acting under the quorum and majority requirements applicable to ordinary shareholders' meetings.
-Increases in share capital effected by an increase in the par value of shares require unanimous approval of the shareholders, unless effected by capitalization of reserves, profits or share premium.
+Increases in share capital effected by an increase in the par value of shares require unanimous approval of the shareholders, unless effected by capitalization of reserve profits or share premium.
 All other capital increases require shareholders' approval at an extraordinary general shareholders' meeting acting under the regular quorum and majority requirements for such meetings.
 Reduction in Share Capital.
-Pursuant to French law, any reduction in our share capital requires shareholders' approval at an extraordinary general shareholders' meeting following the recommendation of our executive board.
+Pursuant for French law, any reduction in our shares capital requires shareholders' approval at an extraordinary general shareholders' meeting following the recommendation of our executive board.
 The share capital may be reduced either by decreasing the par value of the outstanding shares or by reducing the number of outstanding shares.
 The number of outstanding shares may be reduced by the repurchase and cancellation of shares.
 Holders of each class of shares must be treated equally unless each affected shareholder agrees otherwise.

 Preferential Subscription Rights.
-According to French law, if we issue additional shares or securities giving right, immediately or in the future, to new shares for cash, current shareholders will have preferential subscription rights to these securities on a pro rata basis.
-Preferential subscription rights entitle the individual or entity that holds them to subscribe proportionally to the number of shares held by them to the issuance of any securities increasing, or that may result in an increase of, our share capital by means of a cash payment or a set-off of cash debts.
-The preferential subscription rights will be transferred and/or sold during the subscription period relating to a particular offering.
-Pursuant to French law, the preferential subscription rights will be transferable during a period starting two business days prior to the opening of the subscription period and ending two business days prior to the closing of the subscription period and ending two business days priors is not a trading day, the relevant period should start the preceding trading day.
+According to French law, if we issue additional shares or securities giving right, immediately or in the future, to new shares for cash, current shareholders will have preferential subscription rights to these securities on a prograta basis.
+Preferential subscription rights entitle the individual or entity that holds them to subscribe proportionally to the number of shares held by them to the issuance of any securities increasing, or that may result secunities in a price entitie subscription period in entity that industries in the preferential subscription rights may be transferred and/or sold during the subscription period relating to a particular offering.
+Pursuant to French law, the preferential subscription rights may be transferred and/or sold during the subscription period relating to a particular offering.
+Pursuant to French law, the preferential subscription rights will be transferable during a period starting two business days prior to the opening of the subscription period and ending two business days prior to the closing of the subscription period, it being specified that if the business day starting one of these periods is not a trading day, the relevant period should start the preceding trading day.